talmolab/sleap/docs/tutorial.rst

 You can select instances by typing a number between 1 and 9, by clicking the instance in the frame, or by clicking the instance in the “Instances” panel (on the right side of your main window).
-When an instance is selected, you’ll see it’s track name.
+When an instance is selected, you’ll see its track name.
 These track names can be edited by double-clicking the track name in the “Instances” panel.

 When you assign an instance to a track, this change will also be applied